 So, a student asked you for a recommendation letter.
 Now what?
-How do you write a recommendation letter?
+How do you write a high impact recommendation letter?

 Getting Started with Your Recommendation Letter

-Request supporting information about the student.
-Ask the applicant for details (resume, transcript, application) to make writing the letter easier for you and more focused on what the student hopes to achieve.
+Ask the applicant for supporting information (resume, transcript, application) to make writing the letter easier for you and more focused on what the student hopes to achieve.

-Once you have that information, make sure you follow the specific requirements.
-This means paying close attention to where and when to submit, the required format (PDF or other), what content to include, etc.
+Once you have that information, make sure you follow the specific request requirements.
+Pay close attention to where and when to submit, the required format (PDF or other), what content to include, etc.

-Encourage your students to choose recommenders carefully.
-Make sure they have a relationship with you and you have a good feel for whether or not they would succeed at the school they’re applying to.
+Encourage your students to choose recommenders carefully—those they know and who have a good feel for whether or not they would succeed at the school they’re applying to.

 Only write recommendations for students for whom you can give a positive recommendation.
-Whether for college, graduate school, an academic program, a scholarship, an internship, or something else, your letter can make a difference in a student’s future.
+Your letter can make a difference in a student’s future.
 If you cannot be positive, decline the request.
 Suggest possible alternative recommendation sources, if you can.